 The traditional order for your wedding speeches starts with the father of the bride who thanks all the guests for coming.
 He then normally says a few words about his daughter, with an anecdote from her childhood, before proposing a toast to the happy couple.
 After he has sat down it's the groom's turn.

-- Give out thank-you gifts to the best man and ushers, as well as the bridesmaids, the mothers of the bride and groom and anyone else who may have helped out
+The groom normally starts by thanking the father of the bride for his speech and his toast, then says something about how happy he is today and compliments his new wife.
+He might give out thank you gifts to the best man and ushers, as well as the bridesmaids, the mothers of the bride and groom and anyone else who may have helped out.

 It's not unusual for the bride to want to say a few words, after all, it's her wedding too.
 There's no set format for when and how she does this.
 Most commonly the bride and groom will stand up together and give a joint speech so she can share in thanking all the attendants etc. Alternatively, she may want to follow her father's speech so she can thank him for all his kind words.